iris-xia-2020/serum-academy/content/serum-project-ideas/project-ideas/_index.en.md

 Building an open source system that people can use to achieve AMM-like behavior on Serum’s orderbooks.

-Details can be found on Ecoserum website: https://www.ecoserum.dev/
+Details can be found on Ecoserum website: [https://www.ecoserum.dev/](https://www.ecoserum.dev/)

+If you build it to the below specs, it will receive a predetermined bounty instead of the variable one.

+**Bounty**: 75k locked SRM

+**Specs**:

+- Can support 2-token AMM or more

+- Must trade via the orderbooks

+  - Send post-only orders to replicate the curve

+- Parameters must be reasonable

+- Must be functional

+- Must have pool tokens

+- Must be open source

+- Must be able to launch new AMMs with arbitrary SPL tokens

 ### Dumplings